 Agricultural high schools

-There are three agricultural high schools that take boarders.
+There are three agricultural high schools that enrol boarders.

 - Farrer Memorial Agricultural High School, Tamworth – boarders and day students, boys only